Paradise Lost (band): GUN Records (2002–2005)

 In May 2002, the band signed to GUN Records, and on the album that followed, Symbol of Life, the metallic roots of the band began to resurface; the band decided to work with producer Rhys Fulber to reestablish their metal sound.
 The album included guest musicians Devin Townsend, Jamie Muhoberac, and Lee Dorrian.

 In March 2004, Lee Morris left the band due to "personal and musical differences" and was replaced by Jeff Singer.

-Paradise Lost released their tenth, eponymous album in 2005, also on GUN Records.
+Paradise Lost released Paradise Lost, their tenth album, in 2005, also on GUN Records.

 Century Media (2006–2016)

 The eleventh album, In Requiem, was released in the spring of 2007 on Century Media; it was generally well-accepted and highly rated by both critics and fans, pleased to see the band returning to their heavier, gothic metal sound similar to that of earlier albums like Draconian Times.
 The full-length was preceded by a single, "The Enemy" and on the single, Singer was finally listed as a permanent band member.
 In a recent video interview, Mackintosh and Holmes revealed that Singer had already auditioned for the band when Archer left, but they chose Morris instead because Singer "had a pink drumkit".

-In November 2007, Century Media released the DVD Over The Madness, which documents the impact Paradise Lost has had on gothic metal and provides insight into the mindset and workings of Paradise Lost.
+In November 2007, Century Media released the DVD Over the Madness, which documents the impact Paradise Lost has had on gothic metal and provides insight into the mindset and workings of the band.
 Disc 2 includes further interviews, rehearsal footage, plus backstage and memorabilia sections.

 On 13 August 2008, drummer Jeff Singer announced his departure from the band on the Paradise Lost official website.
 He wanted to be with his family, had an upcoming job, and the then-upcoming South American tour would interfere with that.
 As a result, Paradise Lost had to cancel the South American tour dates that they had planned.
-Soon after, on 28 August 2008, the Paradise Lost official website announced that the canceled South American tour has been reconfirmed and that Mark Heron from Oceansize would take over on drums.
+Soon after, on 28 August 2008, the Paradise Lost official website announced that the cancelled South American tour has been reconfirmed and that Mark Heron from Oceansize would take over on drums.

 At the beginning of 2009, Paradise Lost recorded an album with producer Jens Bogren at Fascination Street Studios in Örebro, Sweden.
 At the time there was no full-time replacement for Jeff Singer and drums were played by Swedish drummer Peter Damin.
 On 16 March 2009, when recording for the album was already finished, the band recruited Adrian Erlandsson (At the Gates, ex-Cradle of Filth) as a full-time drummer for the band.

 On 18 June 2009, Paradise Lost officially announced Faith Divides Us – Death Unites Us as the title of their album to be released on Century Media Records on 25 September 2009 in Germany, on 28 September 2009 in the rest of Europe and on 6 October 2009 in the US.